kschuler/guide/current/recruitment.md

 # Recruiting subjects for current experiments

+There are a few exclusion criteria that apply to all of the experiments that we run in our lab.
+They are:

+1. **Has not participated in another language study in the past 3 months**
+2. **Has NEVER participated in another study in the same series (e.g. Empirical Yang)**

 All current experiments are below.
 If the experiment you are running is not listed please [email me](mailto:kathryn.schuler@gmail.com) and remind me to update it.
 Information for archived experiments can be found [here](archive/recruitment-archive.md).